jeftegoes/AwsOverview/Networking & Content Delivery/Amazon Route 53.md

 - **This routing is based on user location.**
 - Specify location by Continent, Country or by US State (if there's overlapping, most precise location selected).
 - Should create a **"Default"** record (in case there's no match on location).
-- **Use cases:** website localization, restrict content distribution, load balancing, ...
+- **Use cases:** Website localization, restrict content distribution, load balancing, ...
 - Can be associated with Health Checks.

 ## 5.6.
 Geoproximity